mlggreat/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 * nav element defines a set of navagation links, which are generally kept together anyways.
 * header element specifies the header for the page or document.
-* main element specifies the main content of the document. l* article element specifies independent content.
+* main element specifies the main content of the document.
+* article element specifies independent content.

 ### Exercises